nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 > [!NOTE]\
 > Tailwind is already configured for this repository.
 You don't need to import any Tailwind module within your CSS modules.
-> You can apply Tailwind classes by regularly using CSS variables or SCSS's `@apply` statement, for example.
+> You can apply Tailwind classes by regularly using CSS variables or PostCSS's `@apply` statement, for example.
 If you have questions, please raise them on Pull Requests or Issues.

 > [!IMPORTANT]\
 > For styling Components, only using Tailwind variables for defining paddings, margins, spacing, flexboxes, and all sorts of CSS classes is mandatory.